TheParthMaru/Problem-Solving-Mastery/01. Basic Problems/Test cases and code/basic-problem-21.md

-## Perfect number
+## Harshad Number

-**Problem Statement**
+**Problem statement**

-- Given a positive number, find whether the number is a perfect number or not.
+- Given an integer input, determine whether it is a harshad number or not.

 **Notes/ Formula**

+- Harshad number is a number or an integer in base 10 which is completely divisible by sum of its digits.
-- A number where the sum of its divisors (excluding the number itself) is equal to the number itself.
+- Consider number 24, its digits are 2 and 4 and sum of its digits is 6 which divides 24.
-- Example: 6 = 1 + 2 + 3 where 1,2 and 3 are divisors of 6

-**Test Cases**
+**Test case**

 ```
-Input: 6
+Input: 24
-Output: Perfect number
+Output: Yes

-Input: 28
+Input: 345
-Output: Perfect number
+Output: No

-Input: 100
-Output: Not a perfect number
 ```

 **Solution**